GoAuditsGoAudits

 Traditionally, repairs are assigned after the inspection, which might result in a longer turnover time.
 In case of delay, the damages may cascade and lead to grave problems.
 To avoid such instances, you must address the defects ASAP.

 With a digital inspection tool, you can assign repairs to the contractor during the inspection.
-For instance, if you observe a leaky faucet, you can assign its fixing to the plumber through the app.
 You can also define the level of urgency and set a due date.
 The plumber would receive a ticket in their inbox to take the necessary action.
 To track the assigned tasks, you can create a follow-up checklist.

 Most apps, unlike GoAudits, would require the assignee to be a part of the system.
 This means you would have to pay extra.
 However, GoAudits allows you to assign tasks to non-users and get an update from them.

-Here are some of the best practices you must follow while conducting a rental inspection:
+Here are some of the best practices you must follow while conducting a property management inspection:

-- Don’t Take Photos of Personal Items: Respect tenant’s privacy.
-Taking photos of personal items such as people, pets, and other devices like computers, etc., should be off the limit.
+• Don’t Take Photos of Personal Items: Respect the tenant’s privacy.
+Taking photos of personal items such as people, pets, and other devices like computers, etc., should be off the limits.

 How Long Does It Take to Perform Rental Home Inspections?